 For example, Julian Assange is a famous autodidact who opened up his own opportunity for success with his specialized skill.
 He is a self-taught computer genius who figured out how to hack into computers at the age of 16.
 This eventually led him to establish WikiLeaks.

 Can Anyone Be an Autodidact?

 Yes.
 Here are ways you can be one, too.

 1. Discover what you are passionate about.

-For example, if you want to learn about history, start by picking a specific time period or country.
+For example, if you want to learn about history, start by picking a specific time period or country that intrigues you.
 This will allow you to concentrate on something specific without being flooded with too much information.

 2. Focus on “just in time” learning.

 We live in a world where people are craving instant gratification.
 This is why “just in time” learning has become popular.
 Just in time learning is where learning is available on-demand and can be accessed whenever it is needed.

 In order to stay ahead of the game, people need to have immediate access to new information.

 As learning technology improves, people expect to be able to be trained on anything with immediacy because they want to implement the information right away.